fengalin/jstation-controller/README.md

 `jstation-controller` is a cross-platform interface to control the J-Station guitar and bass modeling and effect processing system.

+Pre-built packages are available from the [release page](https://github.com/fengalin/jstation-controller/releases).
+See below for build instructions.

 ![jstation-controller UI](assets/screenshot_20230110.png "jstation-controller UI")

 ## Features